FILE: <bc-72.htm> [Several minutes may be required to download this section] GENERAL INDEX [Navigate to MAIN MENU ]

 of mortality rates.
 The method is capable of providing estimated rates for

 factors which act contemporaneously.
-The method does not, however, provide
+The method does not, however, provide the

-all, types of natural enemy-host interactions (Elkinton et al. 1990).
+natural enemy-host interactions (Elkinton et al. 1990).
 Method Comparisons.--Measuring directly the recruitment in both hosts and

 parasitoid populations is preferable for most situations (Van Driesche &